Cheap things to do in Whitby with kids

 So with a morning on the beach, followed by a couple of hours crabbing, then an afternoon spent in Whitby Museum and Pannet Park, with a wander around the old town, and finally a boat trip – a family of four can enjoy a jam-packed day for just £38!

-And at Hetty & Betty you can enjoy a Whitby Fish & Chips Afternoon Tea (including unlimited hot/soft drinks) for 2 adults for £23, and kids fish and chips (including a drink) for just £5.95 – a perfect Whitby fish and chips family lunch for a busy family day for under £35!
+And at Hetty & Betty you can enjoy a Whitby Fish & Chips Afternoon Tea (including unlimited hot/soft drinks) for 2 adults for £24, and kids fish and chips (including a drink and dessert) for just £7.95 – a perfect Whitby fish and chips family lunch or dinner for a busy family day for under £40!